smallrye/smallrye-reactive-messaging/documentation/src/main/docs/jms/advanced-jms.md

 ## Selecting the ConnectionFactory

-The JMS Connector requires a `javax.jms.ConnectionFactory` to be exposed as a CDI bean.
-The connector looks for a `javax.jms.ConnectionFactory` and delegate the interaction with the JMS server to this factory.
+The JMS Connector requires a `jakarta.jms.ConnectionFactory` to be exposed as a CDI bean.
+The connector looks for a `jakarta.jms.ConnectionFactory` and delegate the interaction with the JMS server to this factory.

 In case you have several connection factories, you can use the